 This list is not in any order of importance because everyone’s priorities are different but money would be one of the primary things to plan for and consider.

 Mainly how will and can you make me money if needed, how will you spend money, and how to keep your financial situation healthy wherever you are going?
-Not having financial resources to live can send you right back home in a heartbeat.
+Not having the financial resources to live can send you right back home in a heartbeat.
 So figuring this out is beyond helpful.

 When I say people I mean these things